mtelek/ft_transcendence/README.md

 | mvolgger | Matthias Volgger | PO / Developer — Game & Backend       |
 | kbrauer  | Kevin Braeuer    | Developer — Frontend                  |

-### Tom Meniga — Tech Lead / Developer (Database & Ops)
+### Tom Meniga — Tech Lead / Developer (Database & Ops & Initial Auth)

 As Tech Lead, Tom owned the technical direction, module choices, and overall architecture quality.
 Led technical decision-making for the project, including the choice of tech stack (Next.js, PostgreSQL, Prisma, Socket.IO, Docker) and overall architecture.
+Built the initial authentication foundation — the email/password registration and login flow — that the user management system was later extended on top of.
 Designed the PostgreSQL database schema and Prisma data models.
 Wrote all migrations and maintained schema integrity across development cycles.
 Fully containerized the project with Docker and Docker Compose, including the multi-stage Dockerfile, HTTPS certificate generation, and health checks.
 Collaborated with Marton on game statistics persistence and the leaderboard API.

 ### Marton Telek — PM / Developer (Auth & Users)

 As PM, Marton coordinated task distribution, meeting cadence, and the shared progress tracking document.
-Implemented the full user management system: registration, profile pages, avatar upload, friend requests, and online presence tracking.
-Set up Google OAuth via Auth.js and handled account linking for existing users.
+Extended the initial authentication system (built by Tom) into the full user management feature set: profile pages, avatar upload, friend requests, and online presence tracking.
+Added Google OAuth via Auth.js and handled account linking for existing users.
 Built multi-browser compatibility and tested across Chrome, Brave, and Edge.
 Collaborated with Matthias on remote player reconnection logic and with Tom on game statistics and match history.

 ### Matthias Volgger — PO / Developer (Game & Backend)